 In the below diagram of the last supper seating, Judas is sitting to the left of Jesus, in the place designated for the most honored guest.
 Although the host would normally select who sat next to him (see Luke 14:7 - 11), no record exists of Christ asking Judas to sit next to him.
 Judas likely felt he deserved to be the honored guest at the supper and quickly claimed the choice position as his right (Life and Times of Jesus the Messiah, Book 5, Chapter 10).

 It should also be noted that Peter, in the seating diagram above, is located across from John at the end of the table.
 This was, especially during this most solemn "last supper," the lowest and most humble place at the table.

-Given how people sat to partake of a meal (see above), John HAD to be immediately to Jesus' right while at the table.
+Given how people sat to partake of a meal, John had to be immediately to Jesus' right while at the table.
 This position enabled him to slightly lean back and be against the Lord's chest.
-Additionally, the exchange that involved Peter, John, Christ and Judas was quiet and close enough such that the other disciples at the "supper" had NO IDEA what was said (see John 13:28).
+Additionally, the exchange that involved Peter, John, Christ and Judas was quiet and close enough such that the other disciples at the "last supper" had no idea what was said (see John 13:28).
 This meant they did not know the betrayer would be the one given a piece of bread (the "sop") during supper.

 The host of a formal meal or supper would give the "honored guest" at the table the first "sop."
 The sop was a piece of bread or other small amount of choice food that is dipped in a sauce.
 The host, once he had the sop, would place it into the mouth of the honored guest.
 This guest always sat to the left of the host, whom the Bible clearly states was Judas Iscariot (John 13:21, 25 - 26).

 After he received the sop, Judas asked if HE was the betrayer, which Christ affirmed that he was (Matthew 26:23 - 25).
 Satan then immediately possesses Judas and he leaves the room.